 That said, highway traffic is notoriously bad.
 This is ironic, considering that the Metroplex has the second largest number of freeway-miles per capita in the nation, behind only the Kansas City Metropolitan Area.
 While most are known by numbers, such as the north-south I-35W (Fort Worth side) and I-35E (Dallas side), some major highways in DFW are often referred to by 3-letter acronyms instead of numbers: LBJ is I-635, GBT is the George Bush Turnpike, DNT is the Dallas North Tollway, and so on.
 For the truly curious, there's a handy guide to driving in Dallas here.

 As far as education goes, there are a number of colleges in the area.
-Fort Worth's most notable university is Texas Christian University, which has produced a couple of football stars
+Fort Worth's most notable university is Texas Christian University, which has produced a couple of college football

 (back when he was called Steve Williams).
 UNT is also well known for its music program, having been the oldest school to offer a degree in jazz studies, and for having one of the world's most famous and prestigious drumlines.
 Dallas has Southern Methodist University, known for its fine arts programs, but was also a football powerhouse, producing pro stars such as Eric Dickerson and Craig James.
 SMU lost its glory in the 80s, however, after receiving the NCAA "Death Penalty" (cancellation of its football program for two years) for illegal recruiting practices.